Rick Bowness

-Richard Gary Bowness (born January 25, 1955) is a Canadian former professional ice hockey coach and player.
-He was selected in the second round, 26th overall, by the Atlanta Flames in the 1975 NHL Amateur Draft.
-Bowness has also played for the Detroit Red Wings, St. Louis Blues, and the original Winnipeg Jets.
-As a coach, Bowness has also served as head coach for Boston Bruins, Ottawa Senators, New York Islanders, Phoenix Coyotes, Dallas Stars, the original Winnipeg Jets, and the current Winnipeg Jets.
-He likewise held the position of assistant coach roles with the Coyotes, Vancouver Canucks, Tampa Bay Lightning and Stars.
+Richard Gary Bowness (born January 25, 1955) is a Canadian professional ice hockey coach and former player who is the head coach for the Columbus Blue Jackets of the National Hockey League (NHL).
+He was selected in the second round, 26th overall, by the Atlanta Flames in the 1975 NHL amateur draft, and played in the NHL for the Flames, Detroit Red Wings, St. Louis Blues, and Winnipeg Jets.
+As a coach, Bowness has also served as head coach for the Winnipeg Jets, Boston Bruins, Ottawa Senators, New York Islanders, Phoenix Coyotes, and Dallas Stars.
+He likewise held the position of assistant coach roles with the original Jets, Coyotes, Vancouver Canucks, Tampa Bay Lightning, and Stars.

-As of his retirement in 2024, Bowness was the last active coach in the NHL who was also a head coach for an NHL team in the 1980s, and the only coach to have led both iterations of the Winnipeg Jets.
+As of 2026, Bowness is the last active coach in the NHL who was also a head coach for an NHL team in the 1980s.
 His 2,726 games as an NHL head or assistant coach are the most by anyone in league history.

 Playing career

 Junior hockey

 Born in Moncton, New Brunswick, Bowness began his junior hockey career with the Quebec Remparts of Quebec Major Junior Hockey League (QMJHL) in 1972–73, where in 30 games, Bowness had two goals and nine points.
 In 14 playoff games with Quebec, Bowness had a goal and five points.

 Bowness started the 1973–74 season with the Remparts.
 He appeared in 34 games, scoring 16 goals and 45 points.
 Midway through the season, the Remparts traded Bowness to the Montreal Bleu Blanc Rouge, with whom he finished the season, scoring nine goals and 26 points in 33 games with the club, helping them to reach the playoffs.
 In nine postseason games, Bowness had four goals and eight points.

 In 1974–75, Bowness played the entire season with the Bleu Blanc Rouge, appearing in 71 games, scoring 24 goals and 95 points to finish fourth in team scoring.
 In eight playoff games, Bowness scored five goals and eight points.
-After the season, Bowness was drafted by the Atlanta Flames in the second round, 26th overall in 1975 NHL Amateur Draft, as well as in the fifth round, 62nd overall by the Indianapolis Racers of the World Hockey Association (WHA) in the 1975 WHA Amateur Draft.
+After the season, Bowness was drafted by the Atlanta Flames in the second round, 26th overall in 1975 NHL amateur draft, as well as in the fifth round, 62nd overall by the Indianapolis Racers of the World Hockey Association (WHA) in the 1975 WHA amateur draft.